 Wget is a free and very powerful file downloader that comes with a lot of useful features including resume support, recursive download, FTP/HTTPS support, and etc. In “The Social Network” movie, Mark Zuckerberg is seen using the Wget tool to download all the student photos from his university to create Facemash.
 Wget is a command line tool which can be a bit difficult to use for some basic users.

-Thankfully there are free front-end GUI’s for Wget such as VisualWget that makes it so much easier to use Wget by simply clicking on the check boxes rather than manually typing the command line arguments.
+Thankfully there are free front-end GUI’s for Wget such as VisualWget that make it so much easier to use Wget by simply clicking on the checkboxes rather than manually typing the command line arguments.
 Download VisualWget, extract and run VisualWget.exe.
 Click on the New icon to open a New Download window.
 Enter the URL that you want to download and select the location that you want to save the files to.

-Offline Browsers are actually tools that download the whole website for offline viewing.
-These pieces of software are capable of crawling into subfolders, downloading all or filtered files and then convert the live hyperlinks to offline version pointing to the downloaded HTML file that is on your hard drive.
-Some of the popular offline browsers are Offline Explorer and Teleport but they are shareware that comes with powerful parsing capabilities.
+HTTrack is an offline browser that downloads the whole website for offline viewing.
+Software like this is capable of crawling into subfolders, downloading all or filtered files and then converting the live hyperlinks to an offline version.
+Some other offline browsers are Offline Explorer and Teleport but they are shareware and come with powerful parsing capabilities.

-HTTrack is an excellent free alternative to the paid offline browsers.
+HTTrack is a good free alternative to the paid offline browsers.
 You can download the portable version of HTTrack, extract and run WinHTTrack.exe.
 Click Next, give the project a name and click Next.

 Now enter or paste the URL(s) that you want to download to the Web Addresses box and click Next.
 If the URL requires authentication, click the Add URL button and you get to enter the login and password for the URL.
 Click Next and Finish.
 HTTrack will now start crawling the given URL and download files that it finds.

-The best program to download all files and subfolders from FTP server is obviously a FTP client software such as FileZilla Client because they understand FTP commands and are able to crawl recursively into subfolders without problems.
-In the FileZilla Client, all you need to do is enter the FTP address on the Host box, enter username and password if it requires authentication or leave it blank if not, and click the Quickconnect button.
+The best program to download all files and subfolders from an FTP server is of course going to be dedicated FTP client software like FileZilla.
+They obviously understand FTP commands and are able to crawl recursively into subfolders without problems.
+In FileZilla Client, all you need to do is enter the FTP address in the Host box, enter a username and password if it requires authentication, or leave it blank if not, and click the Quickconnect button.

-Once you’re logged in, simply right click at the folder at the right pane and select Download which will start downloading all files and folders from the selected directory.
+Once you’re logged in, simply right click on a folder in the right pane and select Download which will start downloading all files and folders from the selected directory.